darklang/docs/docs/contributing/porting-the-dark-backend.md

 `cat fsharp-backend/src/*/StdLib/*.fs | grep "//" | perl -n -e 'foreach ($_ =~ /name = fn "([A-Za-z0-9]+)" "([A-Za-z0-9]+)" (\d)/ ) { print "$1::$2_v$3\n" } ' | sort | uniq`

-When porting a function, start by finding the commented out version of it (in fsharp-backend/src/LibExecution/StdLib or fsharp-backend/src/LibBackend/StdLib).
-The original OCaml code has been preprocessed in bulk to closely the intended F# code, so once you uncomment it, there should only be a small amount of work.
+When porting a function, start by finding the commented out version of it (in `fsharp-backend/src/LibExecution/StdLib` or `fsharp-backend/src/LibBackend/StdLib`).
+The original OCaml code has been preprocessed in bulk to closely match the intended F# code, so once you uncomment it, there should only be a small amount of work to port it over.

 ## TaskOrValue